hkaraoglu/language-translator/README.md

      your_app_folder
          -> language
     	      -> tr
-    	        -> tr.json // It creates for common texts
+    	        -> tr.json // It is used for common texts
     		-> home.json
     		-> about.json
+		-> users.json
     	      -> en
-    		    -> en.json // It creates for common texts
+	        -> en.json // It is used for common texts
 	        -> home.json
 	        -> about.json
+		-> users.json
 	      -> mapping.json